 These hens are deliberately bred to produce many more eggs than they would in nature—more eggs than their bodies can handle, which takes a severe toll on them.
-Chickens naturally only lay 10 to 15 eggs per year, but we have genetically tampered with them through generations of selective breeding so that they lay many more eggs.
+Chickens naturally lay only 10 to 15 eggs per year, but we have genetically tampered with them through generations of selective breeding so that they lay many more eggs.
 Their reproductive systems have been obscenely manipulated to produce up to 300 eggs per year, more than their frail little bodies are designed to bear.
 Because the constant production of an abnormal quantity of eggs depletes their bodies of massive amounts of calcium, most of them suffer from debilitating, painful osteoporosis.

 In fact, in nature hens eat the egg shells, which are made of calcium carbonate, to replace their lost calcium and other nutrients.
 Taking a hen’s eggs away prevents her from replenishing the nutrients that are constantly leached from her body in the process of incessant egg-laying.
-Once a hen’s egg production declines and she is no longer commercially viable, she is slaughtered, becoming one of the 9 billion chickens killed for food each year in the United States**.
+Once a hen’s egg production declines and she is no longer commercially viable, she is slaughtered, becoming one of the nine billion chickens killed for food each year in the United States.

 THERE ARE NO U.S. FEDERAL LAWS FOR CHICKENS